ebtc-protocol/ebtc/README.md

 ## Project Structure

 ### Directories
-- `papers` - Whitepaper and math papers inhereited from Liquity: a proof of eBTC's CDP order invariant, and a derivation of the scalable Stability Pool staking formula
+- `papers` - Whitepaper and math papers inherited from Liquity: a proof of eBTC's CDP order invariant, and a derivation of the scalable Stability Pool staking formula
 - `packages/contracts/` - The backend development folder, contains the Hardhat and Foundry projects, contracts, and tests
 - `packages/contracts/contracts/` - The core back end smart contracts written in Solidity
 - `packages/contracts/test/` - JS test suite for the system.
 Tests run in Mocha/Chai